 Get to Know About the Treatment:

-Sclerotherapy is a procedure which is used for spider and varicose vein treatment and involves directly injecting an FDA-passed solution called sclerosant into the vein.
+Sclerotherapy is a procedure which is used for spider veins treatment and involves directly injecting an FDA approved solution called sclerosant into the vein.

 The solution damages the vein’s internal lining and causes the blood to clot within the vein.
 The body then itself naturally destroys the vein and it would then disappear.